Hen Party Planning Checklist for Wiltshire | 2026 Guide

 Plan outfits suitable for heritage sites, countryside walks, and any themed events.

-Consider comfortable footwear for walking and layers for changeable weather conditions.
+Pack comfy shoes for walking and layers for changeable downs weather.

 Arrange for cash for any local markets or small, independent shops.